don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

         fs.writeFileSync(fileName, data, { flag: 'a' });
     });

-There are also [many TSV and CSV libraries](https://www.npmjs.com/search?q=tsv) available for node that can make reading and writing delimited files easier.
+There are also [many TSV and CSV libraries](https://www.npmjs.com/search?q=tsv) available for Node.js that can make reading and writing delimited files easier.

 # Write MQTT messages to a SQLite Database